xiaohei16h/openai-chatkit-starter-app/README.md

 ## Customization Tips

 - Adjust starter prompts, greeting text, and placeholder copy in [`lib/config.ts`](lib/config.ts).
-- Update the theme defaults or event handlers inside[`components/ChatKitPanel.tsx`](components/ChatKitPanel.tsx) to integrate with your product analytics or storage.
+- Update the theme defaults or event handlers inside [`components/.tsx`](components/ChatKitPanel.tsx) to integrate with your product analytics or storage.

 ## References